Teledyne Space Imaging Sensors Launch Aboard European Space Agency’s SMILE Mission

-The details: - The Teledyne sensors sit at the heart of the mission’s Soft X-ray Imager. - The CCD370 devices will capture soft X-ray emissions created as solar wind particles interact with Earth’s magnetic field. - The sensors are designed to observe photons with energies from 0.2 to 2.0 keV. - That range will let scientists study the boundary region where the solar wind meets Earth’s magnetosphere. - Teledyne Space Imaging completed the design, manufacturing, test and qualification of the CCD detectors at its Chelmsford, England facility.
+At the heart of the mission’s Soft X-ray Imager are two CCD370 imaging sensors from Teledyne Space Imaging, which will capture soft X-ray emissions generated as solar wind particles interact with Earth’s magnetic field.
+The sensors will observe photons with energies from 0.2 to 2.0 keV, enabling scientists to study the boundary regions where the solar wind meets Earth’s magnetosphere and gain new insights into the processes shaping our planet’s space environment.

 Disclaimer: This article was produced by AGP Wire with the assistance of artificial intelligence based on original source content and has been refined to improve clarity, structure, and readability.
 This content is provided on an “as is” basis.
 While care has been taken in its preparation, it may contain inaccuracies or omissions, and readers should consult the original source and independently verify key information where appropriate.
 This content is for informational purposes only and does not constitute legal, financial, investment, or other professional advice.